 Senate Bill 1105 "An Act Eliminating the Property Tax on Certain Motor Vehicles and Adjusting the Uniform Property Assessment Rate" proposes to eliminate the property tax on motor vehicles (with the exception of rental vehicles).
 The bill allows municipalities to increase the maximum assessed value on real property from 70% of fair market value to a value not to exceed 100% of the fair market value.
 As noted in the May newsletter, the April 20th Public Hearing testimony was universally against the elimination of the motor vehicle tax.
 Subsequently, the bill was not reported out of the Finance, Revenue and Bonding Committee.
-To date, the bill concept has not been brought up as an amendment to another bill being debated on the House or Senate floor.
-I anticipate there will be no change to the way motor vehicles are taxed in Connecticut.
+The bill concept was not brought up as an amendment to another bill that was debated on the House or Senate floor.
+There will be no change to the way motor vehicles are taxed by the towns in Connecticut.